Harrow Fair

 Miscellaneous

-55. Gift basket – container, six different items made in your kitchen suitably arranged for quality, appearance and originality, maximum 10”, using the fair theme Grape Expectations.
+50. Gift basket – container, six different items made in your kitchen suitably arranged for quality, appearance and originality, maximum 10”, using the fair theme Wagon Wheels to Ferris Wheels.
 Must include at least one Bernardin Mason jar with snap lid and a list of contents.

 Suggestions For Exhibitors